Neera-Dixit/react-nd/README.md

 1. Call the API and store the data in your state(you can use flux, redux anything which you like for state management).
 2. Read data in your components from your state.
-3. Use package.json.
+3. Use package.json(I want to see what packages you are using)
-4. Use webpack to compile your javascript files.
+4. Use webpack to compile your javascript files.(Provide 2 different files for development and production environments).
 5. Use webpack dev server and hot reloading for live reloading.
 6. Provide comments wherever required.
 7. Add test cases for the checking following scenarios:-
     1. components are rendered properly or not
-    2. create a mock api data and check if component renders properly when you pass the mock instead of actual api call.
+    2. create a mock api data and check if component renders properly when you pass the mock data instead of actual api call.